ColinHaley/devops-projects/README.md

 Create scripts using Ansible and Bash to set up two Docker containers inside of a Vagrant VM.
 One container will contain a Jenkins installation.
 The second will run a nginx proxy to access Jenkins on the appropriate port.
 The Jenkins CLI port must be accessible from outside of the Docker containers.
 Afterwards, I will install a job that compiles a multi-tier application (Curl is a good candidate) using Jenkins, programatically, with a scripting library.
 Backup restore will not count.
 Then it must execute the newly compiled command.

+* Each step should determine if all prerequisites are installed prior to execution *

 1. Deploy Vagrant VM
 2. Create two Docker Containers within Vagrant VM
 3. Install Jenkins on VM#1